rafaelrojasmiliani/ubuntu_with_vim/readme.md

 # Ubuntu Images for Scientific Programmers & Roboticists

-This repository provides a collection of Dockerfiles and shell helpers for building repeatable Ubuntu- and Alpine-based development containers that ship with a curated Vim configuration.
-The images bundle common compiler toolchains, debuggers, and a large plugin set so you can drop into a ready-to-code environment without spending hours on setup.
+This repository provides a collection of Dockerfiles and shell helpers for building repeatable Ubuntu Docker images with a curated Vim configuration and installed packages that streamline development of scientific and robotics applications across languages like C, C++, Rust, Python, Fortran, and more.
+These images provide a ready-to-code environment without spending hours on setup.

 ## What's inside?